 Conclusion: Can you go to Canada without a passport?

-The foregoing article was last updated on the 28th of August 2024.
+The foregoing article was last updated in January 2026.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency, or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: